Teledeporte

 Teledeporte (TDP) is a Spanish free-to-air television channel owned and operated by Televisión Española (TVE), the television division of state-owned public broadcaster Radiotelevisión Española (RTVE).
 It is the corporation's sports television channel, and is known for live broadcast of major Spanish and international sporting events.

 It was launched on 12 February 1994 through Hispasat satellite, and was the second sports channel launched in Spain, after Eurosport.

+History

+The channel started broadcasting on 12 February 1994 as a temporary free-to-air channel to cover the 1994 Winter Olympics.
+The channel was distributed using the Cotelsat service on one of the two channels granted to TVE (the other being Canal Clásico).
+Full-time broadcasts started on 4 April (originally scheduled for 1 April).